-On Monday, July 4, the Welcome America July 4th Concert and Fireworks returns to the Benjamin Franklin Parkway for the culmination of the two-week independence celebration.
+On Tuesday, July 4, the Wawa Welcome America July 4th Concert and Fireworks returns to the Benjamin Franklin Parkway for the culmination of the sixteen-day independence celebration.

-Attendees can explore the 2022 Welcome America story map on the City’s website to review important public safety information.
-The map helps members of the public find Parkway amenities such as water stations, jumbotrons, and porta-potties.
-It also indicates stations for medical help and lost and found.
+Attendees can explore the 2023 Welcome America story map on the City’s website to review important public safety information.
+The map helps members of the public find Parkway amenities such as jumbotrons and porta-potties.
+It also indicates stations for medical help and security.
 The story map, available at phila.gov/america, also includes road closure maps for the Parkway area and Old City.

 Stay connected to important information from the City, like weather and event-related details.
 Text “AMERICA” to 888-777 to receive free Welcome America alerts from the Office of Emergency Management.

 Concert begins at 7 p.m. | Benjamin Franklin Parkway

 Fireworks begin at 9:45 p.m. | Benjamin Franklin Parkway